 2020 Royal Menagerie £5

-The second coin in The Royal Mint’s 2020 Tower of London series has JUST been released and it celebrates the Royal Menagerie.
+The second coin in The Royal Mint’s 2020 Tower of London series celebrates the Royal Menagerie.

 There was once a time when monkeys, elephants and even polar bears roamed the Tower of London, in an area of the castle called The Royal Menagerie.